firebase/extensions/firestore-send-email/PREINSTALL.md

 - Cloud Firestore
 - Cloud Functions

 When you use Firebase Extensions, you're only charged for the underlying resources that you use.
-A paid-tier billing plan is only required if the extension uses a service that requires a paid-tier plan, for example calling to a Google Cloud Platform API or making outbound network requests to non-Google services.
-All Firebase services offer a free tier of usage.
-[Learn more about Firebase billing.](https://firebase.google.com/pricing)
+Due to the services used by this extension, the Blaze plan is required.
+This extension’s Cloud functions will run on Node.js 10.
+You will be charged a small amount (less than $0.10) when you deploy this extension, including when you make configuration changes and apply future updates.
+[Read FAQs](https://firebase.google.com/support/faq#functions-pricing).

+The Blaze plan also allows you to extend your project with paid Google Cloud Platform features.
+You pay only for the resources that you consume, allowing you to scale with demand.
+The Blaze plan also offers a generous [free tier](https://firebase.google.com/pricing) of usage.

 Usage of this extension also requires you to have SMTP credentials for mail delivery.
 You are responsible for any associated costs with your usage of your SMTP provider.